 Beam Member Finder

-To perform Fatigue Check it is necessary to define Weld Type.
-It has an influence on Allowable Fatigue Stress.
+To perform a Fatigue Check, it is necessary to define Weld Type.
+It influences Allowable Fatigue Stress.

-With the weld finder, it becomes very easy to set the different weld type for the locations without weld, with weld (perpendicular K2 and parallel K1 to the weld) and for the intersections K2 in all directions.
+With the Weld Finder, it becomes straightforward to set the different weld types for the locations without weld, with weld (perpendicular K2 and parallel K1 to the weld), and for the intersections K2 in all directions.
 Weld Finder detects welds and automatically transforms the stresses from the elements’ local coordinate system into the weld direction for further use in fatigue and weld strength calculations.